keisukeirie/quickdraw_prediction_model/README.md

 Procedure.ipynb
 + Jupyter notebook that runs python codes above. note that there is no data stored in this repo.

+images
++ images used in this readme markdown file.

 ## Introduction: